The UK population is, on average, getting older. That means there's more older drivers on Britain's roads.

 The numbers behind drivers over 70

-- One in 20 (5%) say they don’t have any friends or family they could ask for a lift
+- 1 in 20 (5%) say they don’t have any friends or family they could ask for a lift.

-- 44% of drivers aged 70 and over say they would feel like they’d lost part of their identity if they were not able to drive
+- 44% of drivers aged 70 and over say they'd feel like they’d lost part of their identity if they couldn't drive.

 How to stay safe as an older driver

-- Making modifications to your car to assist any visual or physical ailments
+- Modify your car to help with any visual or physical ailments.

-- Telling the DVLA about any medical conditions that may affect your ability to drive
+- Tell the DVLA about any medical conditions that may affect your ability to drive.

 We’ve been on the road for over a hundred years and we’re still here to lend a helping hand.
 Get breakdown cover today and keep your car moving in the right direction.